New product launch: 10 steps to a successful release

 Customer identification: Create detailed profiles of your ideal buyers

-- Define demographics, behaviors, and pain points
+- Define demographics, behaviours, and pain points

 - Understand what motivates their purchasing decisions